sam-goodwin/eventual/docs/tutorial/1-bank-account.md

 });
 ```

-You may be wondering why the extra ceremony of wrapping these functions in an `activity`.
-I don't blame you, at first glance it does seem unnecessary.
-But the reason why we wrap them in activities is because we are going to use Eventual's most powerful primitive, `workflow`, to reliably orchestrate the transfer process.

-Transferring money between two accounts is one of those scenarios in business where it's really important that it's done right.
-We're talking about people's money here so any mistakes have very real world impact.
+The purpose of this wrapping is to allow the use of Eventual's `workflow` primitive to reliably orchestrate the transfer process.
+Since workflows cannot directly interact with databases, the activity wrapper enables the workflow to indirectly access the database through these functions.

-To illustrate the power of a workflow, let's first consider what might happen if we were to implement the transfer process directly within an API handler.
+To illustrate the necessity a workflow, let's first consider what might happen if we were to implement the transfer process directly within the API handler.

 ```ts
 api.post("/transfers", async (request) => {